-If you have concerns about your treatment by your education provider or by an agent of the provider, the first thing you must do is contact the International Student Pastoral Care Advisor and Code Administrator.
+If you have concerns about your treatment by your education provider or by an agent of the provider, the first thing you must do is contact the International Student Pastoral Care Advisor and Code Administrator, karen.wesseling@spcnm.ac.nz.
 The Code requires all institutions to have fair and equitable internal complaint procedures for students and you need to go through these internal processes before you can take the complaint any further.